leonardoschluter/INE5418/T_1/README.md

  3. size -> unsigned int
  4. data -> char* optional ( will be used only on write )
 A aplicação de log será feito usando a arquitetura peer-to-peer

-# TODO
-[ ] - aggregate responses from read of multiple nodes [ ] - make the nodes and the master more tolerant when detecting an error